4 steps to personalize your path and reach your healthy lifestyle goals

 You can also complete the free VIA Character Strengths assessment to find out how prevalent each of 24 traits, such as curiosity and humility, is in you (detailed profile reports cost extra).

 Step three: Make it manageable

-Then we talk about the coming week, and what small steps it will take to get to the three-month goal.
-I call these steps “experiments” because after a client does it, or even if they don’t, we evaluate what worked and what didn’t and why.
+Then we talk about the coming week or two, and what small steps it will take to get to the goal.

-This process of breaking down big goals into easier experiments, then adjusting along the way, makes it manageable.
-If you try something as an experiment and it doesn’t work out, you can just try something different the next week and see if it works better.
+This process of breaking down big goals into incremental increases, then adjusting along the way, makes it manageable.

 Step four: Identify your motivation match

 Ongoing motivation may tie back to the step one “whys” or it may look somewhat different.
 The “whys” usually get at the intrinsic, internal motivation that is critical for ultimately reaching a goal.
 Yet most of us still benefit from at least a little external push too.

 Although details vary, a few common themes come up for what keeps my clients consistently motivated as they pursue their goals.
 All of them have upsides and downsides, so having more than one motivator can provide a “backup” support if one doesn’t pan out.

 Consider which of these resonate most, and how you might combine them:

 - Upcoming event – whether it’s a big “life event” like a reunion or wedding, an annual event like a vacation or family visit, or a fitness-focused event like 5K run or a multi-day bike ride, the deadline is coming!